Information for the new shooter

 Shotguns

-Shotguns must be side by side typical of the era without automatic ejectors, with or without external hammers, with single or double triggers.
-Any lever action or pump shotgun with an exposed hammer (e.g. Win.
-Modes 1887 or 1897 or Marlin Model 1898 or their descendants)
+Shotguns must be single shot, or side by side typical of the era (1860-1899) without automatic ejectors, with or without external hammers, with single or double triggers.
+Also any lever action or pump shotgun with an exposed hammer (e.g. Win.
+Modes 1887 or 1897, or their descendants).

 - Must be between 10 gauge and 20 gauge